great-expectations/great_expectations/docs/source/output_format.rst

     {
         "success" : Boolean,
+        "summary_obj" : {
-        "partial_exception_list" : [A list of up to 20 values that violate the expectation] "partial_exception_index_list" : [A list of the indexes of those values] }
+            "partial_exception_list" : [A list of up to 20 values that violate the expectation] "partial_exception_index_list" : [A list of the indexes of those values] "exception_count" : The total count of exceptions in the column "exception_percent" : The overall percent of exceptions "exception_percent_nonmissing" : The percent of exceptions, excluding mising values from the denominator }
+    }